sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 The steps of collision detection and free motion are independent: they can be computed in parallel.
 The component [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/) has boolean Data *parallelCollisionDetectionAndFreeMotion* to specify if both steps are computed in parallel or not.
 This optimization is the most effective when both steps takes about the same time.
-The total time of both steps computed in parallel, will be the time taken by the most time-consuming one (plus the overhead due to parallelization).
+The total time of both steps computed in parallel will be the time taken by the most time-consuming one (plus the overhead due to parallelization).

 ### Parallel Algorithms

 There are high chances that a simulation uses [BruteForceBroadPhase](https://www.sofa-framework.org/community/doc/components/collisions/broadphases/bruteforcebroadphase/) and [BVHNarrowPhase](https://www.sofa-framework.org/community/doc/components/collisions/narrowphases/bvhnarrowphase/).
 Multi-threaded versions of those two components are available in the [MultiThreading plugin](https://www.sofa-framework.org/community/doc/plugins/usual-plugins/multithreading/).
-Depending on the cases, they can be sped up the collision detection.
+Depending on the cases, the parallelization can help speeding up the collision detection phase.
 See details in the [MultiThreading plugin](https://www.sofa-framework.org/community/doc/plugins/usual-plugins/multithreading/) dedicated page.

 ## Free Motion